binury/PotatoMidi/config_doc.md

 # PotatoMidi Configuration

-Any changes made to the configuration file will take effect immediately.
+Any changes made to the configuration file will take effect immediately. <br>
-Any issues with the configuration file will be logged to the console.
+Any issues with the configuration file will be logged to the console/log file.

 Logs are written to: